 Mandalas are used in many religious traditions, helping to establish a person's sacred space, enhancing meditation and prayer.

 A mandala is always circular and typically comprised of several levels.
-The outer circle is meant to represent wisdom, while the inner most part of the mandala represents divinity and nirvana.
+The outer circle is meant to represent wisdom, while the innermost part of the mandala represents divinity and nirvana.

-The Padma (The Sacred Lotus)
+6. The Padma (Sacred Lotus)

 The Padma is also known as the sacred lotus.
-This aquatic plant is very symbolic to the Hindu, Buddhist and Jainist faiths.
+This aquatic plant is very symbolic to the Hindu, Buddhist, and Jainist faiths.

 Sometimes called the "Indian Lotus" or the "Bean of India," the Padma symbolizes creation and cosmic renewal.
 The lotus is considered the flower of renewal because it grows in muddy soil yet comes out unstained (pure).